 - Nearest airport: Antalya (2-hour transfer)

-- Activities: Swimming, snorkeling, exploring Olympos ruins, hiking to the Chimaera flames, and walking sections of the Lycian Way
+- Activities: Swimming, snorkelling, exploring Olympos ruins, hiking to the Chimaera flames, and walking sections of the Lycian Way

 Pro Tip: Lemon Garden Lodge is famous for its hospitality and organic breakfasts served under orange trees.
 Their service is consistently rated as the best in the village for those seeking a personal, family-run feel.